-Jennifer Randall is a Fine Art Painter working in San Luis Obispo, California, Portland, Oregon, and Hutchinson, Kansas.
+Jennifer Randall is a Fine Art Painter working in San Luis Obispo, California, Portland, Oregon and Kansas.

 Having graduated from the Academy of Art in San Francisco in 1988, she moved to find work in Los Angeles, where she is from.
 This lead to a job co-creating the graphics and cover design for Tom Petty’s tour book during the 'Great Wide Open' Tour.
 Her neighbors at the time included designer Richard Tyler, while an emerging jeans company called 'Lucky Brand’ was manufacturing its prototype fashion wear on a floor below.
 This was an amazingly and creatively energized atmosphere which helped Jennifer produce artistically significant work which which was shown regularly in downtown Los Angeles.